 Background: The Faith Danielle Hedgepeth Award seeks to celebrate and honor the life of former Tar Heel, Faith Danielle Hedgepeth.
 Established in 2015, the award serves to support current Tar Heels along their academic journey while providing an avenue for impact outside the classroom though extracurricular engagement, as Faith did during her time on campus.
 Faith was involved in various student organizations such as the Carolina Indian Circle (CIC) as well as others.
 She was a cherished member of the Summer Bridge family and many other social circles.
 A central goal of Faith’s educational pursuits was to be better positioned to have a positive impact in her community upon completion of her present and future studies.

-How to Apply: Applicants should provide no more than a two-page single-spaced essay (maximum) about their demonstrated service and leadership in a NC Native community and how that has informed their academic and professional goals.
+How to Apply: Applicants are must write a one-page single space essay (maximum) about their demonstrated service and leadership in a NC Native community and how that has informed their academic and professional goals.
 Additionally, applicants must submit a resume demonstrating this service (e.g. tribal community engagement, Native student group involvement).
 Both the essay and the resume should be uploaded into the following qualtrics link: APPLY HERE – FDHA